 - Homebuyers/Applicants must maintain principal residency in the assisted property throughout the length of the Affordability Period.
 Cash-out refinancing, home equity loans, or any loans utilizing the assisted property as collateral must be approved during the Affordability Period.
 A violation of this requirement will activate the loan repayment terms. - 2.
-Homebuyers/applicants must agree to the Affordability Period and lien requirements of the forgivable loan. - The lien on the property will be removed upon completion of the terms and conditions of all documents related to the program and completion of the Affordability Period. - Forgiveness of the loan will occur annually during the Affordability Period with 100% of the loan being forgiven and the lien satisfied

-- at the termination of the Affordability Period. - Should Homebuyers sell or otherwise convey their ownership interest in the property during the Affordability Period, the remaining prorated amount of assistance will become immediately due and payable and the Subrecipient, representing NCORR, will enforce recapture provisions through a lien. - 3.
+Homebuyers/applicants must agree to the Affordability Period and lien requirements of the forgivable loan. - The lien on the property will be removed upon completion of the terms and conditions of all documents related to the program and completion of the Affordability Period. - Forgiveness of the loan will occur annually during the Affordability Period with 100% of the loan being forgiven and the lien satisfied at the termination of the Affordability Period. - Should Homebuyers sell or otherwise convey their ownership interest in the property during the Affordability Period, the remaining prorated amount of assistance will be subject to either a Recapture or Resale provision as selected by the subrecipient. - 3.
 Homebuyers/Applicants must maintain homeowner's insurance for the property during the length of the Affordability Period.